sixcious/infy-scroll/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please describe what went wrong.
+Please describe what went wrong. **However, please do not open an issue asking how to make it work with a specific website unless you think there is an actual bug or issue.**

 **Website**
 If applicable, please post the specific URL that the problem is occurring on.